DizNicolasAmor/interviews-practice/RUST.md

 ### 21. Rust testing framework

+Rust has a built-in testing framework that allows developers to write tests for their code.
+Tests are defined using the `#[test]` attribute and can be run using the `cargo test` command.
+The testing framework includes support for running tests in parallel, testing both successful and error cases, and generating code coverage reports.

 ### 22. What is the Module system and how it can be used to organize code?

 <a name="advanced" />